lowRISC/opentitan/hw/ip/spi_device/doc/registers.md

 - [21]\: DRV0
 - [22]\: DRV1
 - [23]\: HOLD /RST

+### FLASH_STATUS . wel
+WEL signal is cleared when CSb is high.
+SW should read back the register to confirm the value is cleared.

+Bit 1 (WEL) is a SW modifiable and HW modifiable field.
+HW updates the WEL field when `WRDI` or `WREN` command is received.

 ### FLASH_STATUS . busy
 BUSY signal is cleared when CSb is high.
 SW should read